Poulomi Basu

-Poulomi Basu (born October 1983) is an Indian artist, documentary photographer and activist, much of whose work addresses the normalisation of violence against marginalised women.
+Poulomi Basu (born October 1983) is an Indian artist, documentary photographer, filmmaker and activist, much of whose work addresses the normalisation of violence against marginalised women.

 Basu received the Royal Photographic Society's Hood Medal for the series Blood Speaks, about the Nepalese practice of Chhaupadi.
 In 2017, Basu was selected for the Sundance New Frontiers Lab Fellowship.
 Her photobook Centralia, about the conflict between the Indian state and the Maoist People's Liberation Guerrilla Army, was shortlisted for the 2021 Deutsche Börse Photography Foundation Prize.
 Her Eruptions: a decade of creation installation was shown at Side Gallery, Newcastle, UK in 2021/22.
 In 2023, she received the International Center of Photography Infinity Award for outstanding contribution to "Contemporary Photography and New Media".

 Art critic Charlotte Jansen wrote in Tate's publication, Fifty Pioneers Defining Photography for the Twenty-First Century, that Basu's work is "beautiful but also apocalyptic, her photographs and films pulsate with psychotropic light".

 Early life

 Basu was born and raised in Kolkata, India.
 She has said "I grew up in a home with all kinds of taboos, and it was an extremely violent, patriarchal and misogynistic environment.
 I saw how these things were related and became interested in exploring the complex web of patriarchy."
-She majored in sociology then did a Masters in Photojournalism and Documentary Photography at the London College of Communication.
+She majored in sociology then did a master's degree in photojournalism and documentary photography at the London College of Communication.

 Work

-Basu's work often addresses the normalisation of violence against marginalised women.
-The BBC described Basu as a "visual activist known for her fearless examination of systemic injustices.
+Basu's work often addresses the normalisation of violence against marginalised women. the BBC described Basu as a "visual activist known for her fearless examination of systemic injustices.
 Her lens focuses on stories that often go ignored or underreported, particularly those of women in isolated communities and conflict zones."